mhakman/osx-cocoa-odbc/readme.markdown

 Odbc framework is Cocoa framework providing access to ODBC databases.
 It works on top of iODBC framework which is a low level C-oriented framework of ODBC routines that follow ODBC specification.
 The framework includes also an experimental Cocoa Core Data Persistent Store for Odbc.
+It hass been tested with IBM DB2, Mimer, and MySQL.

 ODBC framework consists of a number of classes.
-Currently only OdbcConnection and OdbcStatement are used in non-Core Data applications.
-OdbcStore class is used in Core Data applications.
+Currently only OdbcConnection, OdbcStatement, and OdbcException are used in non-Core Data applications.
+OdbcStore class and OdbcAppDelegate class are used in Core Data applications.
 The rest is for internal framework use.

 In order to use Odbc framework you **don't** need to know ODBC specification.
 You **do** need to know some basics of SQL, relational databases and of course Objective-C.